PufferFinance/puffer-locker/README.md

 | 18 months     | 18x                    |
 | 24 months     | 24x                    |

-For example, if you lock 100 PUFFER for 6 months, you'll receive approximately 600 vlPUFFER tokens.
+For example, if you lock 100 PUFFER for 12 months, you'll receive 1200 vlPUFFER tokens.

 ## Entry Points (How to Lock)